clear-code/xmlua/docs/reference/xml-sax-parser.md

 It makes XMLSAXParser object.

-You can make object of `xmllua.XMLSAXParser` class as below example.
+You can make object of `xmlua.XMLSAXParser` class as below example.

 Example: